Slides 📊

 One of the most useful properties of normal distributions is that they all follow the same probability pattern, regardless of their specific parameter values.
 This universal pattern is called the empirical rule or 68-95-99.7 rule.

-For any normal distribution \(X \sim N(\mu, \sigma)\):
+For any normal random variable \(X \sim N(\mu, \sigma)\),

-68% of the probability lies within one standard deviation: \(P(\mu - \sigma < X < \mu + \sigma) \approx 0.68\)
+68% of the probability lies within one standard deviation from the mean: \(P(\mu - \sigma < X < \mu + \sigma) \approx 0.68\)

 95% of the probability lies within two standard deviations: \(P(\mu - 2\sigma < X < \mu + 2\sigma) \approx 0.95\)